Family Code 6344 May Give the Winner Attorney's Fees in a Domestic Violence Action

 Family Code 6344 states the following.

-"(a) After notice and a hearing, the court may issue an order for the payment of attorney's fees and costs of the prevailing party.
+(a) After notice and a hearing, a court, upon request, shall issue an order for the payment of attorney's fees and costs for a prevailing petitioner.

-In short, Family Code 6344 allows courts to order a reimbursement for attorney's fees and costs a party incurred in seeking or defending domestic violence restraining orders.
+In short, Family Code 6344 allows courts to order reimbursement for attorney's fees and costs a party incurred in seeking or defending domestic violence restraining orders.

-Family Code 6344 requires two things.
+For a petitioner (the person asking for the restraining order), Family Code 6344 requires two things.

 How do I know if I am the prevailing party?